rociojoo/Presentations/README.md

 # Presentations
-Slides and posters presented somewhere
+Slides and posters presented in conferences and meetings